Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 Methods | Returns | Description
 --- | --- | ---
 `extend(layer,callback,dataStore)`|`callback( boolean, errors )`| Overrides a feature layer, by replacing the `applyEdits()` method of the layer.
-You can use the FeatureLayer as always, but it's behaviour will be enhanced according to the online status of the manager and the capabilities included in this library. `Callback` is related to initialization the library. `dataStore` is an optional Object that contains any information you need when reconsistuting the layer after an offline browser restart.
+You can use the FeatureLayer as always, but it's behaviour will be enhanced according to the online status of the manager and the capabilities included in this library. `Callback` is related to initialization the library. <br><br>`dataStore` is an optional Object that contains any information you need when reconsistuting the layer after an offline browser restart.
 Refer to the [How to use the edit library doc](howtouseeditlibrary.md) for addition information.
 `goOffline()` | nothing | Forces library into an offline state.
 Any edits applied to extended FeatureLayers during this condition will be stored locally.
-`goOnline(callback)` | `callback( boolean, errors )` | Forces library to return to an online state.
+`goOnline(callback)` | `callback( boolean, results )` | Forces library to return to an online state.
 If there are pending edits, an attempt will be made to sync them with the remote feature server.
-Callback function will be called when resync process is done.
+Callback function will be called when resync process is done. <br><br>The `results` Object contains ```   {features:{success : boolean, responses : responses}, attachments{ success : boolean, uploadResponses : uploadResponses, dbResponses : dbResponses }```
 `getOnlineStatus()` | `ONLINE`, `OFFLINE` or `RECONNECTING`| Determines the current state of the manager.
 Please, note that this library doesn't detect actual browser offline/online condition.
 You need to use the `offline.min.js` library included in `vendor\offline` directory to detect connection status and connect events to goOffline() and goOnline() methods.
 See `military-offline.html` sample.
 `getReadableEdit()` | String | **DEPRECATED** @ v2.5.
 A string value representing human readable information on pending edits.
 Use `featureLayer.getAllEditsArray()`.